athompson-IDM/sphere_sampling/README.md

 What you'll see is that the variance of the distribution has to do with the width of the ellipse in the dimension that we are measuring, which is x_1 but could be any x_j.

 For these experiments, the ellipse axes are aligned with the cartesian axes, and we sample on a cartesian axis.
 So the covariance matrix is a diagonal matrix.
 It would be interesting to further illustrate the scenario when the ellipse is not aligned to the cartesian axes, but the sampling is still along a projection to a cartesian axis, in which case the covariance matrix would not be a diagonal matrix.
+Or, equivalently, to leave the ellipse centered on the cartesian axes, and have the sampling axis not be one of the cartesian axes.

 If you run [ellipse_sampling_fixed_N.m](ellipse_sampling_fixed_N.m), it will generate the following figures: